asu-ke-web-services/gios-vagrant/README.md

   Note: Above command may fail if artifacts are already present.
 You can force to create by using `-force` option

-4. gios.box will be created in current directory.
+4. `gios.box` will be created in current directory.

+5. Destroy any previously running box from directory you choose above using `vagrant destroy`.

-5. Remove any existing box installed with name `gios` using
+6. Remove any existing box installed with name `gios` using

     `vagrant box remove gios`

-6. Intialize the box by using `vagrant init <name> <path>`
+7. Change to directory you want to keep vagrant files and Intialize the box by using `vagrant init <name> <path>`

    Examples:
      * vagrant init gios http://yoursever.com/giox.box
      * vagrant init gios /path/to/gios.box

-7. Start box using `vagrant up`
+8. Start box using `vagrant up`

 Note: Optionally you can push the box to gios-asu on [Altas](https://atlas.hashicorp.com) so it can be distributed easily.